wallacebrf/Synology-to-TrueNAS/README.md

 14. ***Chromium***

 I have TWO copies of the chromium browser installed on my system.
-One is linked to the gluetun network so i can easilly go to Nord VPN's DNS checker and tunnel status check pages to prove that the VPN tunnel is working as expected.
+One is linked to the gluetun network so I can easilly go to Nord VPN's DNS checker and tunnel status check pages to prove that the VPN tunnel is working as expected.
 The second one is "normal" and runs through my normal public IP adress.
-The main reason why i need this second tunnel is it allows me to access the web GUI interfaces for my 12x security cameras running in Frigate.
+The main reason why I need this second tunnel is it allows me to access the web GUI interfaces for my 12x security cameras running in Frigate.
 Unfortunately because the first chromium container is linked to the gluetun container/VPN tunnel, it is not able to access my security camera network.

 The copy running through the GlueTun VPN tunnel <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/chromium/docker-compose-VPN.yaml">docker-compose.yaml</a> file is available.
 This app requires gluetun to be operational as we are tunneling all of the chromium web traffic through the gluetun app to ensure it uses our VPN tunnel.